LOOKING FOR ALIBRANDI

 Playwright Vidya Rajan was nominated for an AWGIE award (Australian Writers Guild) for the adaptation in 2024.

-With: Chanella Macri, Lucia Mastrantone, Jennifer Vuletic, Ashley Lyons, John Marc Desengano, and Hannah Monson
+With: Chanella Macri, Lucia Mastrantone, Jennifer Vuletic, Ashley Lyons, John Marc Desengano, and Hannah Monson (2022 seasons)

 Director: Stephen Nicolazzo